Modal Functional (Dialectica) Interpretation: Introduction

-For an easier presentation we will give up the \SQT{pseudo} prefix.
-Throughout the paper, our modal Arithmetics are pseudo-modal.
-Note that soundness of \Schuette's predicate modal logics (e.g., $S^{\star}_4$) is proved non-constructively, using models, see \cite{Schuette}.
+For an easier exposition we will give up the \SQT{non-standard} prefix.
+Throughout the paper, our modal Arithmetics are non-standard (relative to the conservative extensions of $S_4$ due to Prawitz and \Schuette) but they resulted in a natural manner relative to the Dialectica interpretation.
+It turns out that $\MSys$ intrinsically relates to the {\em modally closed} subset of Prawitz's $\CSpFive$ (cf. \cite{Prawitz(65)}, page 77); see also Remark~\refp{Rmkmvspsm}

+Note that there was some attention to formalizing Quantified Modal Logic stemming from Artificial Intelligence (cf. \cite{RQLKBMA}) and there is a dedicated Chapter~12 in \pCite{NegriPlatoPA}